 Prior to joining Rana Law, James articled with Ontario’s Ministry of the Attorney General and Ministry of Northern Development and Mines.
-He worked on the development of the Ring of Fire mining project and a wide variety of legal issues involving First Nations in Ontario’s north.
 In his final year of law school James interned with the Specific Claims Tribunal in Ottawa.

 Before law, James’s academic and professional work centered on studying Indigenous history.
 He completed a master’s degree in history analyzing the parallels between Canadian policies applied to Indigenous peoples and Apartheid in South Africa.